hapax/hapax.github.io/assets/teaching.md

 ----

-This is obviously longer and more conceptually challenging than the first moth ball question.
+This more conceptually challenging than the first moth ball question, but the physics and chemistry has been "precomputed".
-But the physics and chemistry has been "precomputed"; after sorting out what needs to be calculated, we are left with simple related rates calculations, similar to the original but (I hope) less shrubby.
+Once they figure out what to calculate, it is just a related rates problem.
+Asking students to think more about what they are doing, and why they are doing it, doesn't seem like a bad idea!

 #### 3.2.
 Irodov's triangle <a id="sec-3-2" name="sec-3-2"></a>